joefrost01/frameblaze/README.md

 # Frameblaze

-**Frameblaze** is a minimal MVP CLI tool written in Rust for converting data between Parquet and CSV formats, with a basic column filter transformation.
+**Frameblaze** is a CLI tool written in Rust for converting data between various formats and locations, with a basic column filter transformation.

 ## Documentation